Training into work

-- Work Experience: At least three months experience on construction projects helping to ensure that trainees are work ready.
-Experience is gained either with a local construction company / contractor or by working on one of the new schools or clinics being built by Build It
+- Work Placement: At least three months experience on construction projects helping to ensure that trainees are work ready.
+Experience is gained either with a construction company or by working on one of the new schools or clinics being built by Build It